WebOfTrustInfo/rwot8-barcelona/draft-documents/peer-DID-method-spec-report.md

 - It should be made clear that if an Alice and Bob are already connected (through peer DIDs) they would need to create new peer DIDs when adding another party Carol (both to each other and for Carol).

 - Removing participants from a Group is basically recreating the group without the person who is 'removed'.

+## Namestring Generation - keyfmtchar
+- understand the need for keyfmtchar, but it needs a definition and maybe an example of when to use it (ie, when to make a "2") would be helpful.

 ## Protocol - Message Format section